Yubico/webauthn-sign-kem-extensions/README.md

     ISSUE: Support non-EC algorithms too?
 ARKG can in principle work with any discrete logarithm problem, and post-quantum extensions also exist.

+    ISSUE: There's probably some overlap and conflict between `alg` and `usage` here?
+    For example, `alg: -7 (ES256)` and `usage: "ecdh"` doesn't make sense, since `ES256` is specifically a signing algorithm.
+    Perhaps there should be a list of curves instead of `pubKeyCredParams`, and a list of `alg`s instead of `usage`?

  2. If `usage` is empty, return CTAP2_ERR_X.

  3. If `usage` includes `"sign"` and `crv` is not valid for signature operations, return CTAP2_ERR_X.